zolex/symfony-grpc-server/README.md

 # Symfony gRPC PHP Server

 This project utilizes `spiral/roadrunner` and `spiral/grpc-php` to run a gRPC server in PHP.
-Everything is integreated with `symfony/framework-bundle` and `symfony/flex` so you can easily extend the project like every other symfony projecet (e.g. with orm-pack, logger, etc.)
+Everything is integreated with `symfony/framework-bundle` and `symfony/flex` so you can easily extend the project like every other symfony project (e.g. with orm-pack, logger, etc.)

 ## Project Structure

 There are three pre-built docker images. `protoc` for generating php code, `server` to run it and optionally `client` to run the example client commands (If you like you can also build them yourself, but it takes some time. check docker-compose.yaml)

-The server's enetrypoint is a minimal custom roadrunner binary, created from the sources in `/rr`.
+The server's entrypoint is a minimal custom roadrunner binary, created from the sources in `/rr`.

 Protocol Buffer Definitions are located in `/proto`.
 Generated PHP code will go in `/grpc` and must not be commited (It's already ignored).